-Council has considered a draft Planning Proposal (PP/2021/1) submitted by the estate developer that seeks to amend Appendix 9 of the Growth SEPP to address the anomalies associated with the 5m height standard.
-The Planning Proposal seeks to increase the allowable building heights by inserting a new additional local provision into Appendix 9 of the Growth SEPP that will enable a merit-based assessment to be undertaken to allow building heights above 5m providing:
+Council has considered a draft Planning Proposal (PP/2021/1) submitted by the estate developer that seeks to amend the SEPP to address the anomalies associated with the 5m height standard.
+The Planning Proposal seeks to increase the allowable building heights by inserting a new additional local provision that will enable a merit-based assessment to be undertaken to allow building heights above 5m providing:

 - the dwelling is single storey;

-- the dwelling is a detached dwelling;
+- the dwelling is a detached dwelling:

 - the dwelling is contained within a Standard Building Height Envelope (as recommended by Heritage NSW);

 - the dwelling does not exceed 7m; and

 - no more than 30% of the front building line is above 4m.

-The proposed dwelling house at 11 Gleeson Rise complies with the proposed building envelope control.
+The proposed dwelling house at 13 Gleeson Rise complies with the proposed building envelope control.
 The Planning Proposal was recommended by the Panel (at its meeting on 21 September 2021) and endorsed by Council at its meeting on 12 October 2021.
-The Planning Proposal has received Gateway Determination from the Department of Planning and Environment (DPE) and is currently on public exhibition (from Wednesday 9 February until Wednesday 9 March 2022).
+The Planning Proposal has received Gateway Determination from the Department of Planning and Environment (DPE) and has been publicly exhibited (from Wednesday 9 February until Wednesday 9 March 2022).